Kuzza111/Assistant/README.md

 ---

-Don't forget about protection, no one knows what AI will decide to do with your devices or you :3
+If you use AI to control system - don't forget about protection, no one knows what AI will decide to do with your devices or you :3